anandku06/PHP_Starting/notes.md

 - comments are for notes or some guide for the developers and is ignored by the compiler or interpreter of the language

 ---

+# Variables

+- a reusable container that holds data like string, integer, float, boolean
+- to declare a variable, we use a dollar($) sign before the variable name